b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Nelsons-Plane.md

 > >
 > > ***(4)*** *==In-flight fire==;*
 > >
-> > ***(6)*** *Damage to property, other than the aircraft, estimated to exceed $25,000 for repair (including materials and labor) or fair market value in the event of total loss, whichever is less.
+> > ***(6)*** *Damage to property, other than the aircraft, estimated to exceed $25,000 for repair (including materials and labor) or fair market value in the event of total loss, whichever is less.*
-> > *
+> >
 > > ***(12)*** *Any event in which an operator, when operating an airplane as an air carrier at a public-use airport on land:*
 > >
 > > > ***(i)*** *Lands or departs on a taxiway, incorrect runway, or ==other area not designed as a runway==*

-&mdash; [The Electronic Code of Federal Regulations (eCFR) § 830.5](https://www.ecfr.gov/current/title-49/section-830.5); See also: *[Aeronautical Information Manual, §7-7-2](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap7_section_7.html)*, Federal Aviation Administration; See also: [Cornell Law School, Legal Information Institute](https://www.law.cornell.edu/cfr/text/49/830.5); See also: [Experimental Aircraft Association: Aircraft Accident and Incident Reporting](https://www.eaa.org/eaa/aircraft-building/builderresources/next-steps-after-your-airplane-is-built/operating-articles/incidents-accidents-emergencies/aircraft-accident-and-incident-reporting); See also: [Report an Aircraft Accident to the NTSB](https://www.ntsb.gov/Pages/aviationreport.aspx)
+— *[The Electronic Code of Federal Regulations (eCFR) § 830.5](https://www.ecfr.gov/current/title-49/section-830.5)*; See also: *[Aeronautical Information Manual, §7-7-2](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap7_section_7.html)*, Federal Aviation Administration; See also: *[Cornell Law School, Legal Information Institute](https://www.law.cornell.edu/cfr/text/49/830.5)*; See also: *[Experimental Aircraft Association: Aircraft Accident and Incident Reporting](https://www.eaa.org/eaa/aircraft-building/builderresources/next-steps-after-your-airplane-is-built/operating-articles/incidents-accidents-emergencies/aircraft-accident-and-incident-reporting)*; See also: *[Report an Aircraft Accident to the NTSB](https://www.ntsb.gov/Pages/aviationreport.aspx)*

 I've ommitted some of the sub-points within these criteria of what necessitates reporting, since they're outside the scope of what I'm examining.
-If you really want to read more legal docs, there's four source links for your convenience.
+If you really want to read more legal docs, there's five source links for your convenience.

-My understanding is that American Federal agencies don't have a good sense of humor about this kind of thing.
+My understanding is that American federal agencies don't have a good sense of humor about this kind of thing.
 If an aircraft's engine exploded, spreading flaming oil & fuel all over the fuselage, sending the plane into a tailspin, resulting in an emergency crash-landing in a field, *the FAA wants to know about it*.
 Even if it's a small six-passenger propeller aircraft.

 &nbsp;

 ## Published FAA Report
 And so, as it happens, the *Civil Aeronautics Board* has published records of reports.
-Volume 73 of these published reports describe an incident *very* similar to the broad description provided by Nelson's accounts of his near-death experience.
+Volume 73 of these published reports describe an incident *suspiciously similar* to the broad description provided by Nelson's accounts of his near-death experience.

 &nbsp;